 There are advantages to isolation perfusion as a treatment technique in appropriately selected patients.
 Complete separation of the regional and systemic circulation can be achieved in most circumstances which allow for dose intensification of therapeutics to the cancer-burdened organ or region.
 The main parameter that limits dose escalation is the tolerance of the normal tissues within the perfusion field.
 In some circumstances, agents that cannot be administered systemically can be given via isolation perfusion.
 For example, tumor necrosis factor (TNF) is a biological agent that was demonstrated to have potent anti-tumor activity in murine models but had severe dose-limiting systemic toxicity in clinical trials when administered intravenously at doses far below the therapeutic threshold.2,3 However, when perfusate leak is controlled, TNF can be administered at doses that are manyfold higher than those tolerated systemically.
 It has been used in isolated limb, liver, lung, or kidney perfusion and is currently approved for use in Europe with melphalan administered via isolated limb perfusion (ILP) for patients with advanced extremity melanoma or sarcoma.4,5 There are data from experimental models demonstrating the feasibility of using isolation perfusion to selectively administer agents such as antisense oligonucleotides or recombinant mutant vaccinia virus within the perfusion field.6,7

-Isolation perfusion is a surgical procedure performed under a general anesthetic with perfusion duration of 60 minutes for liver and 90 minutes for ...
+Isolation perfusion is a surgical procedure performed under a general anesthetic with perfusion duration of 60 minutes for liver and 90 ...